Donny Osmond: Donny & Marie

-After Osmond and his sister, Marie, co-hosted The Mike Douglas Show for a week in 1974, ABC’s entertainment chief Fred Silverman offered them a show of their own, The Donny & Marie Show, a television variety series which aired on ABC from 1976 to 1979.
+After Osmond and his sister, Marie, co-hosted The Mike Douglas Show for a week in 1974, ABC's entertainment chief Fred Silverman offered them a show of their own, The Donny & Marie Show, a television variety series which aired on ABC from 1976 to 1979.
 In honor of their impact on American pop culture, Donny and Marie received the Pop Culture Award at the 2015 TV Land Awards.
 In the past, Osmond has expressed regret that the show was canceled, and that he and Marie were unable to decide when to end the show.

 Donny and Marie also co-hosted the eponymous and syndicated talk show Donny & Marie from 1998 to 2000.
 They would occasionally perform with musical guests.
 Though they received back-to-back nominations for the Daytime Emmy Award for Outstanding Talk Show Host in 2000 and 2001, the show was canceled.

-Other hosting opportunities
+Other hosting

 For two seasons in the US, Osmond hosted Pyramid (2002–2004), a syndicated version of the Dick Clark-hosted television game show.
 He reprised hosting for a British version of Pyramid on Challenge in 2007.
 For his performance on Pyramid, Osmond was nominated for a Daytime Emmy Award for Outstanding Game Show Host in 2003; the award went to Alex Trebek.

 Osmond is one of two game show hosts to host two different versions of the same game show in different countries; the other being Howie Mandel for the American and Canadian versions of Deal or No Deal.

 Osmond returned to ABC as host of The Great American Dream Vote, a primetime reality-game show that debuted in March 2007.
 After earning lackluster ratings in its first two episodes, the program was canceled.

 Osmond hosted the daytime British version of the game show Identity on BBC Two in 2007.

 On April 11, 2008, he hosted the 2008 Miss USA Pageant in Las Vegas with his sister, Marie.

 He appeared on Entertainment Tonight as a commentator covering the ABC show Dancing with the Stars during his sister Marie's run as a contestant on the 5th season of the American version of the show in 2007.